Merkoba/Meltdown/arguments.md

 The instruction to tell the AI to summarize a conversation

-Default: "Summarize this in a concise manner"
+Default: "Summarize this in a concise manner without addressing me"

 Type: str